Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 If you are waiting for your license application to be approved, our experts suggest negotiating for a contingency clause should your operation not be approved by the city.

-If your plan is to purchase property, make sure you read the city ordinances carefully to be sure you can operate your business in the industrial zone.
+If you plan to purchase property, make sure you read the city ordinances carefully to be sure you can operate your business in the industrial zone.
 Consider looking for a space where you can use the building for another use other than cannabis.

-Customizing the space is a key way that retailers set themselves apart from the competition.
+Customizing the space is a critical way that retailers set themselves apart from the competition.